insin/nwb/README.md

 ## Example Projects

+### Yelp Clone

+[react-yelp-clone](https://github.com/insin/react-yelp-clone) takes the app created in the [Build a Yelp Clone](https://www.fullstackreact.com/articles/react-tutorial-cloning-yelp/) React tutorial and uses nwb for its development tooling, with a custom `nwb.config.js` to support the same setup.

+[Check out the diff](https://github.com/insin/react-yelp-clone/compare/master...nwb) to see the effect using nwb has on the amount of `devDependencies` and configuration which needs to be managed.

 ### Github Issues

 [react-nwb-github-issues](https://github.com/insin/react-nwb-github-issues) is a clone of the ember-cli [github-issues-demo](https://github.com/wycats/github-issues-demo) demo app, showing development of a React app from scratch using nwb.